JohnEarnest/Decker/docs/format.md

 The `{contraption:ID}` Chunk
 ----------------------------
-Contraption chunks always have an ID, which serves as the `name` of the ConDef.
+Contraption chunks always have an ID, which serves as the `name` of the Prototype.
 They may have additional optional properties:

-- `size`: an array of 2 integers providing the width and height of instances of the ConDef, respectively, in pixels.
+- `size`: an array of 2 integers providing the width and height of instances of the Prototype, respectively, in pixels.
-- `description`: a string giving a human-readable description of the purpose of the ConDef.
+- `description`: a string giving a human-readable description of the purpose of the Prototype.
-- `image`: an _Image Record_ used as the background of instances of the ConDef.
+- `image`: an _Image Record_ used as the background of instances of the Prototype.
 - `script`: a number or string corresponding to a `{script:ID}` chunk, analogous to the script of a card from the perspective of contained widgets.
-- `template`: a string containing a Lil script that will be used as the default script for newly-created instances of this ConDef.
+- `template`: a string containing a Lil script that will be used as the default script for newly-created instances of this Prototype.
 - `attributes`: a rectangular dictionary with the following columns:
-	- `name`: the attribute name of an editable property for instances of this ConDef.
+	- `name`: the attribute name of an editable property for instances of this Prototype.
-	- `label`: the display label of an editable property for instances of this ConDef.
+	- `label`: the display label of an editable property for instances of this Prototype.
 If missing, the `name` will be used.
 	- `type`: the type of this editable property, for the purpose of supplying a sensible user interface for editing.
 An invalid `type` will cause the current row to be ignored.

 Attribute `type`s may be one of the following: